kouk/permifrost/README.md

-# `permifrost-fork`
+# `permifrost`

-This is a fork of the GitLab [permifrost](https://gitlab.com/gitlab-data/permifrost/) project.
-As the GitLab team is not currently maintaining the project, we've taken on maintenace of the project to allow for bug fixes and development, while maintaining the spirit of the project that has been loved and used by many.

-We welcome contributions, so please feel free to submit PRs or get in touch if you'd like to help in any way.
+We welcome contributions, so please feel free to submit MRs or get in touch if you'd like to help in any way.

 ## Installation